The show IP route command on the Routers

 Next hop IP address

 This field saves the IP address of the next hop.
-If the router selects this route to forward the packet, the router forwards the packet to the IP address specified in this field.
+If the router selects this route to forward the packet, it forwards it to the IP address specified in this field.

 Elapsed time

-This field stores the elapsed time since this route is added to the routing table.
+This field stores the elapsed time since this route was added to the routing table.

 Exit interface

 It is the last field of a routing entry.
-It saves the interface's name that is connected to the next hop.
-If the router selects this route to forward the packet, the router forwards the packet from the interface specified in this field.
+It saves the interface name associated with the next hop.
+If the router selects this route to forward the packet, it forwards it from the interface specified in this field.